 A: We require official transcripts from undergraduate and any other graduate degree programs and two letters of recommendation.
 We also require TOEFL scores for most international students.
 GRE scores are optional: we do not require them, but will consider them if you provide them.
 Please follow the application instructions carefully.

-Q: What is the institution code for the GRE and TOEFL?
+Q: What is the institution code for the TOEFL?

-A: The institution code for both the GRE and the TOEFL is 1839.
+A: The institution code for the TOEFL is 1839.

 Q: Can the TOEFL be waived in certain cases for non-native English speakers?